-Prepare holiday meals with discounted Cuisinart cast-iron cookware from Amazon
+Prepare healthy meals in 2020 with discounted Cuisinart cast-iron cookware

-If you have plans to cook up a holiday meal in a couple of weeks, make sure you're prepared in the cookware department.
-In Tuesday's Amazon Gold Box, cast-iron pots and pans from Cuisinart in a range of bright colors are down to their lowest prices ever.
+If you have plans to cook up more healthy meals this decade, make sure you're prepared in the cookware department.
+In Tuesday's Amazon Gold Box, cast-iron pots and pans from Cuisinart in a couple neutral hues are down to their lowest prices ever.

-The iconic brand's 7-quart casserole dish and 12-inch chicken fryer are available for $69.99 each in red, blue, and teal.
+The iconic brand's 7-quart casserole dish and 12-inch chicken fryer are available for $69.99 each in matte white and grey.
 For both pieces of cookware, cast-iron construction ensures superior heat retention and even heat distribution for an ideal cooking surface, while the porcelain-enameled exterior provides durability.

 The two items are highly versatile and suited for a variety of cooking methods, including stovetop, oven and broiler, so you'll find a way to incorporate them into your culinary pursuits no matter what's on your menu.
 Not to mention, they're all dishwasher-safe for easy cleanup.

 Like all Gold Box deals, these prices will last only one day or while supplies last, so don't let your preferred Cuisinart get eaten up.
 For more great deals, check out CNN Coupons.